 STARTING FIVE: G C.J.
 Watson (3.7 ppg, 1.0 rpg, 1.1 apg)/Monta Ellis (20.2 ppg, 5.0 rpg, 3.9 apg), G Corey Maggette (22.1 ppg, 5.6 rpg, 2.7 apg), F Stephen Jackson (20.1 ppg, 4.4 rpg, 4.1 apg), Al Harrington (13.6 ppg, 5.4 rpg, 1.6 apg), C Andris Biedrins (10.5 ppg, 9.8 rpg, 1.2 bpg).

 KEY ADDITIONS: G Maggette (free agent, Clippers), F Ronny Turiaf (free agent, Lakers), F Anthony Randolph (draft, No. 14), G Marcus Williams (trade, Nets.)

 KEY LOSSES: G Baron Davis (free agent, Clippers); F Mickael Pietrus (free agent, Magic); F Matt Barnes (free agent, Suns).

 COACH: Don Nelson, third season of second stint with Warriors, 30th season overall; 1,280-954.

 EYES ON: Maggette.
 An explosive scorer who was often overlooked playing with the Clippers, the swingman could put up huge offensive numbers playing for Nelson.

-he gets back - and proves he hasn't lost much of his speed - up to Maggette and Jackson to keep the Warriors' offense rolling.
+OUTLOOK: Essentially lost two point guards over the summer, with Davis leaving for the Clippers and Ellis sidelining himself for perhaps a couple of months with his injury in a moped accident.
+Until he gets back - and proves he hasn't lost much of his speed - up to Maggette and Jackson to keep the Warriors' offense rolling.

 LOS ANGELES CLIPPERS: